| The Times Leader October 13th 1930

 also those who enjoy the advantages of the Rest Houses and Sanatoria

-The views of the majority of
+provided by the State.
+LOST FAITH The views of the majority of

 the workers on living conditions under the Five-Years Plan can be gathered